den-is/envsetup/roles/dotfiles/README.md

 Requires next variables:

+**Dotfiles** role doesn't require you to have corresponding applications to be installed.

+Except the case when `vim_complete` equals `yes`, git should be preinstalled.

 | Variable | Values | Description |
 | --- | --- | --- |
 | **git** | *yes/no* | Install Git and place configuration files |